 It is a great idea to keep a file of all of your training courses and certificates to show to your client.
 Also make sure they are all on your CV!

 Once you start your new career as a private carer or personal assistant, you will want to keep your training up to date.
 And you may find that you need more specialist training tailored specifically to your client, for example, dementia training.

 DBS and References

 When clients hire a private carer or personal assistant who works closely with them in their own home they may want to see their DBS and references from previous employers.

 A DBS shows any criminal records you may have so it is important for clients to see this is you are going to be working in their home.
 You can apply for an enhanced DBS through us.

 When deciding who to hire, many clients will want to contact your previous employers.
 This can help them to get a better understanding of your work ethic and what you are like as an employee.
 It is a good idea to keep a list of your previous employer’s contact details ready for when the client asks to contact them.
 Also keep any written references from your previous employers.

 So how do I become a carer or personal assistant?

 There are various things you can do to aid your career as a carer or personal assistant:

-Being a carer or personal assistant is a very rewarding career that can make such a difference to your clients life, it is a great feeling helping someone out who really needs your support.
-It is also a very practical career where no two days are the same and you won’t find yourself cooped up in an office!
+Being a carer or personal assistant is a very rewarding career.
+It can make such a difference to your client’s life.
+Truly it is a great feeling helping someone out who really needs your support.
+Also, it is a very practical career where no two days are the same and you won’t find yourself cooped up in an office!